 To educate your children that Mommy means business when she issues a warning, you must follow through on a regular basis.

-When you give your child a “warning,” you’re telling them that if they don’t modify their present behaviour, they’ll face a certain consequence.
-The issue with “warnings” is that parents often fall into the trap of issuing repeated warnings or warnings that aren’t linked to specific behaviour.
+When you give your child a “warning,” you’re telling them that if they don’t modify their present behavior, they’ll face a certain consequence.
+The issue with “warnings” is that parents often fall into the trap of issuing repeated warnings or warnings that aren’t linked to specific behavior.

 Example # 1 of a Warning: